The Golden Mile, Singapore

-The Golden Mile, formerly Golden Mile Complex (黄金坊 (Huángjīn fāng)), is an upcoming high-rise commercial and residential building on Beach Road in Kallang, Singapore.
+The Golden Mile, formerly Golden Mile Complex (黄金坊 (Huángjīn fāng)), is an high-rise commercial and residential building on Beach Road in Kallang, Singapore.
 Within walking distance to Nicoll Highway MRT station, the building was formerly known as Woh Hup Complex.
 Prior to collective sale, the complex contained 411 shops and 500 parking spaces.
 The building was largely an ethnic enclave for the Thai population in Singapore.